davebarnwell/LEMP_docker/README.md

     docker-compose stop           # Stop containers
     docker-compose logs           # show logs from all containers docker-compose logs -f        # Tail logs from all containers CTRL-C to stop tailing

+## quick start docker command guide

+    docker ps                             # show all running containers docker ps -a                          # show all containers whether running or not docker exec -ti {container_name} bash # open a bash shell in a running container docker images                         # show all images (containers are an image with configuration) docker rm {container_name_or_id}      # remove a container docker rmi {image_id}                 # remove an image docker rm $(docker ps -a -q)          # remove all containers docker rmi $(docker images -q)        # remove all unused images, it'll error on the used one, leaving them in place

 ## Local file layout